gdejohn/procrastination/README.md

 recursive calls with the static factory method `Trampoline.call()`.
 To get the result from a trampoline, invoke the instance method `evaluate()`.

+## Anonymous Recursion

-Tail recursion often means restructuring algorithms such that additional parameters are required, and trampolining means that the result must be unwrapped.
-These are irrelevant and burdensome implementation details that should not be exposed to client code.
-So, the usual practice is to delegate to a private helper method.
-Alternatively, the recursive computation can be performed inline via anonymous recursion!
+Tail recursion often requires additional "accumulator" parameters, and trampolining means that the result must be unwrapped.
+These are irrelevant and burdensome implementation details that shouldn't be exposed to client code, so the usual practice is to delegate to a private helper method.
+Alternatively, the recursive computation can be defined inline!

-`Functions.fix()` computes the fixed point of a higher-order function, enabling recursive lambda expressions.
+`Functions.fix()` returns the fixed point of a unary operator on functions, enabling recursive lambda expressions.
 Lambda expressions by definition are unnamed, making explicit recursion impossible.
-The trick here is to abstract the recursive call by accepting the function itself as another argument and letting `fix()` tie the knot.
+The trick here is to abstract the recursive call by accepting the function itself as an argument and letting `fix()` tie the knot.
 For example:

 ```java
 Function<Integer, Integer> factorial = fix(f -> n -> n == 0 ?
 1 : n * f.apply(n - 1));